 The first image above reflects the uncooked cheesecake after I topped it with the apple and crumble and before I returned it to the oven to finish baking.
 The apple and crumble was literally about to flow out of the pan.
 Feel free to leave some of the apple mixture out if you think it's too much.
 But, use all of the crumble.

-Substitutions and Variations for Apple Crumble Cheesecake
+Variations of an Apple Crumble Cheesecake

 - Apples - substitute the apples with cherries, strawberries or blueberries